 When it comes time to pay your electric bill, you can do so in several ways:

 Online payments can be submitted at www.srecbillpay.com.
 Online payment options include bank drafts, using your bank account number and routing number, and credit card payments.
 NOTE: There is a 3.5% ($1.95 minimum) credit card convenience fee charged by the credit card merchant will be added to your payment).
 These can be used to make a One Time Payment.
 This information will need to be provided each time you make a payment.

 If you would like our Bill Pay system to save your banking information, you can enroll in Automatic Recurring Payments.
 Each month on your bill's due date, the exact amount needed to pay your bill will be withdrawn directly from your account.
 To set up recurring payments, log in to our Bill Pay site, then select the "Bank Draft" option underneath "Pay Your Bill."

 Your account must have a zero balance in order to set up recurring payments.
-Alternatively, you can submit an Authorization for Direct Payments Form and return it by mail or in-person to our office alongside a blank voided check.
+Alternatively, you can submit an Authorization for Direct Payments Form.

 Our office is also equipped with an outdoor dropbox to allow for secure payments after hours.
 Deposits in the dropbox are checked every workday.